 Compassion-focused therapy (CFT) looks to help those who struggle with shame and self-criticism.
 While all talking therapies involve compassion, improving self-love and being kinder to yourself, CFT looks to help you consciously develop your ability to be more compassionate towards yourself, and others.

+While psychological therapies will generally fall under the above categories, there are a number of therapies that may benefit you, such as schema therapy and play therapy.
 Knowing your options and talking them through with your doctor and/or counsellor can help you figure out which treatment is most helpful for you and your circumstances.